 As a result of these advantages, 5G’s market is expected to be huge.
 According to the “Mobile Economy 2019 Report” published by the GSMA – the mobile network operators’ association – 15 percent of worldwide wireless communication will be transmitted via 5G as early as 2025.
 Today $160 billion is being invested annually in the construction of 5G networks.
 According to this forecast, 5G will contribute $2.2 trillion to the global economy in the coming 15 years, and this increase will be driven primarily by the manufacturing industry and by public utilities.

 Industrial 5G: Birth of a New Standard

 However, in spite of this promising outlook, 5G technology is not yet universally available.
 Although the international mobile radio standards organization 3GPP (3rd Generation Partnership Project) published the standards for 5G components for commercial mobile wireless networks at the end of 2018, it has still not published any specific requirements for the industrial 5G standard.
-It expects to fill this gap by March 2020.
+It expects to fill this gap by mid of 2020.
 Moreover, in Germany it was not clear for a long time whether industrial companies would be able to use their own frequency bands or would be dependent on telecommunication companies.

 Promoting 5G in the U.S. and China